 Chapter 2: Oceans and Continents

 This chapter introduces the Earth's main landmasses and water masses.
 The seven continents are listed—Asia, Africa, Europe, North America, South America, Australia, and Antarctica.
 The five oceans are listed—Pacific, Atlantic, Indian, Arctic, and Southern.
-The chapter gives information about their size, location, and importance to improve student's understanding of major physical divisions across the Earth.
+The chapter provides information on their size, location, and importance to improve students' understanding of the major physical divisions across the Earth.

 Chapter 3: Landforms and Life

-This chapter explains the major landforms of the Earth, including mountains, plateaus, plains, and deserts, and how these landforms are formed by natural phenomena such as wind, water, and tectonic processes.
-It examines how these landforms affect humans and their activity, such as climate, vegetation, agriculture, settlements, and occupations.
+This chapter explains the major landforms of the Earth, including mountains, plateaus, plains, and deserts, and how they are formed by natural phenomena such as wind, water, and tectonic processes.
+It examines how these landforms affect humans and their activities, including climate, vegetation, agriculture, settlements, and occupations.
 The chapter also introduces the close relationship of physical features to human life.

 Chapter 4: Timeline and Sources of History